Chapter 7 : I like my life.

 “Ava - shit - stop it - Ava, I’m serious -”

 “Listen,” I huff in exasperation, “I’m pretty fucked up, okay?
 I’m psychologically damaged.
 Broken.
-You, on the other hand, are emotionally unavailable and completely terrified of commitment.
+You, on the other hand, are emotionally unavailable and, as far as I can tell, completely terrified of commitment.
 So why not?”

 “What?
 Ava, I have no idea what you’re - oh.
 Oh.
 No, no, no, absolutely not - this has bad idea written all over it -”

 I muffle his protests with another less than gentle kiss, and slowly he stops wriggling and kisses me back.
-Just as soon, though, I’m getting shoved away and forced to the other side of the bed (and no, I don't mean that I'm getting pushed around in a good way).
+Just as soon, though, I’m getting shoved away and forced to the other side of the bed.

 “Oh, that’s a laugh coming from you,” I shoot back, rolling my eyes.